Aarne–Thompson–Uther Index: Themes excluded

 Author Pete Jordi Wood claims that topics related to homosexuality have been excluded intentionally from the type index.
 Similarly, folklorist Joseph P. Goodwin states that Thompson omitted "much of the extensive body of sexual and 'obscene' material", and that – as of 1995 – "topics like homosexuality are still largely excluded from the type and motif indexes."
 In a 2002 essay, Alan Dundes also criticized Thompson's handling of the folkloric subject material, which he considered to be "excessive prudery" and a form of censorship.

 Distribution by origin

 A quantitative study published by folklorist S. Graça da Silva and anthropologist J.J.
-Tehrani in 2016, tried to evaluate the time of emergence for the "Tales of Magic" (ATU 300–ATU 749), based on a phylogenetic model.
+Tehrani in 2016, attempted to evaluate the time of emergence for the "Tales of Magic" (ATU 300–ATU 749), based on a phylogenetic model.
 They found four of them to belong to the Proto-Indo-European stratum of magic tales.
 (Note: The KHM indices refer to Grimms' Fairy Tales.)